apache/nuttx/configs/sama5d3x-ek/README.txt

         Here is another strange observation:  SDRAM accesses tend to generate occasional spurious interrupts in those same conditions where the memory test fails!
 No idea why.

+      2013-8-5:  The AT25 configuration has been verified to be functional.

   ostest:
     This configuration directory, performs a simple OS test using